brbalazs/liferay-portal/modules/apps/commerce/BREAKING_CHANGES.markdown

 #### What changed?

-The price lists retrieval in the pricing algorithm (`CommerceProductPriceCalculationImpl`) is performed by means of the `CommercePriceListDiscovery` service instead of relying on the price list indexer.
+A price list's retrieval in the pricing algorithm (`CommerceProductPriceCalculationImpl`) is performed by means of the `CommercePriceListDiscovery` service instead of relying on the price list indexer.

-The price lists discovery strategy is `ORDER_BY_HIERARCHY`, searching for the active price list that applies to the current context in the following order:
+The price list's discovery strategy is `ORDER_BY_HIERARCHY`, searching for the active price list that applies to the current context in the following order:

-- Accounts and Channels: the price list is associated to specific accounts in specific channels.
+1. **Accounts and Channels**: the price list is associated to specific accounts in specific channels.
-- Accounts: the price list is associated to specific accounts.
+2. **Accounts**: the price list is associated to specific accounts.
-- Account Groups and Channels: the price list is associated to specific account groups in specific channels.
+3. **Account Groups and Channels**: the price list is associated to specific account groups in specific channels.
-- Account Groups: the price list is associated to specific account groups.
+4. **Account Groups**: the price list is associated to specific account groups.
-- Channels: the price list is associated to a specific channel.
+5. **Channels**: the price list is associated to a specific channel.
-- Unqualified: the price list is not associated to any specific account, account group or channel.
+6. **Unqualified**: the price list is not associated to any specific account, account group or channel.

 The first matching criteria will stop the search and return the active price list.

 #### Who is affected?

-Anyone who is using the OOB pricing algorithm.
+Anyone who is using the out-of-the-box pricing algorithm.

 #### How should I update my code?